Precision-Oncology/clinical_notes_extractor/README.md

 # Run benchmark to measure parsing performance
 ./run_extraction.sh --benchmark
 ```

+To Do: You will want to filter by note_type first "Progress Notes, Imaging, Consults, Plan of Care, Lab, Interdisciplinary, H&P, Assessment & Plan Note, Pathology and Cytology, Discharge Summary, Operative Report, Significant Event" halving the notes

 **Parameters for `run_extraction.sh`:**
 - Batch number (integer): Process a specific batch of notes